Shivankkumar09/WorkElate_Task_day2/README.md

 ## ✨ Features

-- Create and edit tasks with title, description, and tags
+- Create and edit tasks with title, description, and tags (edit and deletion Loaclly)
 - Auto-save form data (title, description, tags) to localStorage every 5 seconds
 - Tasks displayed in reverse chronological order
 - Responsive and modern UI